observablehq/plot/docs/marks/raster.md

 Safari does not currently support the **imageRendering** option.
 :::

 While the raster mark provides convenient shorthand for strictly gridded data, as above, it *also* works with samples in arbitrary positions (and arbitrary order).
-For example, in 1955 the [Great Britain aeromagnetic survey](https://www.bgs.ac.uk/datasets/gb-aeromagnetic-survey/) measured the Earth’s magnetic field by taking periodic measurements from flying planes.
+For example, in 1955 the [Great Britain aeromagnetic survey](https://www.bgs.ac.uk/datasets/gb-aeromagnetic-survey/) measured the Earth’s magnetic field by plane.
 Each sample recorded the longitude and latitude alongside the strength of the [IGRF](https://www.ncei.noaa.gov/products/international-geomagnetic-reference-field) in [nanoteslers]().

 ```csv
 `LONGITUDE,LATITUDE,MAG_IGRF90